 6. The HEO benefit will be activated by the following:

 - Receipt of a completed online HEO Acceptance form, submitted by the TEAMS parent.

 - Receipt of a completed online HEO Status Verification form, submitted by the student and enrollment by the HEO student at the institution indicated on the HEO Status Verification form.
 Enrollment must occur for the fall semester of the first academic year of the student’s eligibility.
-If the student does not take courses that fall semester, he or she will lose the HEO benefit.
+If the student does not take courses that fall semester, the student will lose the HEO benefit.

 7. The University will pay the in-state matriculation fees less any Bright Futures Scholarship award for each of the 150 children for up to twelve credits per semester during the academic year and for up to 6 credits per twelve (12) week summer semester at the University of Florida or a public college or community college, in the event the child is not admitted to the University of Florida.
 For students participating in the UF Innovation Academy (IA) undergraduate program, the HEO will cover the in-state matriculation fees, less any Bright Futures scholarship award, for up to 12 credits per spring and summer semester and to up to 6 credit hours per fall semester.